Disable Testcontainers in Spring Boot when running in CI / CD Pipeline

 @DataJpaTest

-// instead of hard coding the profile we use a resolver here
+// instead of hardcoding the profile we use a resolver here

 @ActiveProfiles(resolver = ProfileResolver::class)